orblivion/desert-atlas/README.md

 Outbound network connections from the backend require explicit user permission (again via a popup) to prevent a malicious app from "phoning home".
 Desert Atlas makes use of this as users request to download map data for a given region.

-# Building
+# Running

-`spk` only for now.
-Have not tested on `vagrant-spk` but I tried to split up the setup scripts with it in mind.
-Happy to hear feedback or especially fixes for that.
+First, check out the git submodules:

+    git submodule init
+    git submodule update

+## Vagrant SPK

+Normal stuff; `vagrant-spk vm up`, `vagrant-spk dev`.
+Just check out the [Sandstorm packaging tutorial](https://docs.sandstorm.io/en/latest/vagrant-spk/packaging-tutorial/) if you're unfamiliar.

+## SPK (no virtual machines)

+`spk`-only is a bit more advanced.
+It's only recommended if you have a reason not to use Vagrant (such as developing on QubesOS that isn't as friendly to VirtualBox).

 **WARNING** this should be built on an environment you do not mind modifying and risking breaking, etc. This will require installing things on your system and maybe changing things.
 The main author uses QubesOS and thus has a dedicated VM for this project.

-**WARNING** this will run `git submodule update`.
-Make sure you're not going to lose any work you have on checked out submodules.

-Assumes Debian 11 (Bullseye)
+Assumes Debian 11 (Bullseye) and that your current directory is the repository root

-    git submodule init
-    git submodule update
+    # This is how vagrant-spk likes to work, and it's easier to just follow suit
+    sudo mkdir /opt/app
+    sudo mount --bind . /opt/app

-    sudo ./setup.sh
+    sudo .sandstorm/setup.sh
-    ./build.sh
+    .sandstorm/build.sh

+    cd .sandstorm
+    spk dev

+# Buliding

-At this point it should be possible to run `spk pack` without running it first.
+At this point it should be possible to run `spk pack` (within the `.sandstorm` directory) / `vagrant-spk pack` without running it first.
 All of the files should be there.

 # Code